ccrsxx/ccrsxx/README.md

 ### Hi there ~ 👋

-#### I'm a beginner developer trying to be a Full-Stack developer in the future.
+#### I'm a beginner developer trying to be a Full-Stack developer in the future

 ##### Bio